-Although most queries can be resolved with the need of a phone call, it is nice when we can actually explain ourselves with a live human being at either Trade.com or SpreadEx.
-We can get straight to the point and this can save us from a lot of time and frustration.
+Although most queries can be resolved with the need of a phone call, it is nice when we can explain ourselves with a live human being at either Trade.com or SpreadEx.
+We can get straight to the point, saving us time and frustration.

 Both Trade.com and SpreadEx offer phone support.

 Lets see how Trade.com and SpreadEx customer support compare side by side.

 Never trade on a market that is not sufficiently regulated.
 Only submit your bank card information or invest money on financially regulated websites.
 It would help if you made sure with certainty that your money is held with a regulated brokerage.
 Checking whether Trade.com and SpreadEx are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site, and if you cannot see that Trade.com or SpreadEx have these in place, please be extremely cautious before you proceed with them.

 We compare Trade.com Vs SpreadEx financial regulation and licensing side by side below.

 When trading with either Trade.com or SpreadEx you will want to understand and make full use of all the